-- 246 Command syntax: - send-queue-long = %x04 printer-name (SP(user-name / job-number)) LF - The mapper's response to this command includes information about the printer and its jobs.
-RFC 1179 specifies neither

-For a printer with jobs, an example of the response is:

-257 pinetree is ready and printing
+- 243 Command syntax: - send-queue-long = %x04 printer-name \(SP(user-name / job-number)) LF - The mapper's response to this command includes information about the printer and its jobs.
+RFC 1179 specifies neither the - information nor the format of its response.
+This document requires the mapper to follow existing practice as specified in this - 247 document. - The mapper MUST produce a response in the following format which consists of a printer-status line optionally followed a list of - jobs, where each job consists of a blank line, a description line, and one line for each file.
+The description line contains the user- - 250 name, rank, job-number and host.
+This format is defined by examples below.
+Appendix B contain the ABNF syntax. - For an printer with no jobs the response is: - 252 no entries - For a printer with jobs, an example of the response is: - 254 pinetree is ready and printing

-259 fred: active [job 123 tiger] 260 2 copies of stuff 602 bytes fred: 2nd [job 125 tiger] more 99 bytes
+256 fred: active [job 123 tiger] 257 2 copies of stuff 602 bytes